Everything You Need to Know About AMP For Email

 - What email clients support AMP emails?
 Gmail, Yahoo Mail, and Mail.ru are the three email clients currently supporting AMP content.
 However, as marketers continue to open up to the interactive possibilities of AMP emails, more are expected to follow.
 For the latest information, please visit: AMP Email Support.

 - What is the return on investment (ROI) of AMP for Email?
 In a word, huge.
 Litmus reports that dynamic and live email content increase email ROI by 100% and 107% respectively — meaning that for every $1 invested, $56 are generated.
 AMP emails have similarly been shown to produce even more dramatic results.
 Brands that have invested in AMP emails have increased user productivity, click-through, conversions, and abandoned cart recovery rates, which you can read more about here.

 AMP for Email brings a wealth of new opportunities to stand out in saturated customer inboxes.

 What's more, AMP is already proven to deliver significant ROI compared to standard HTML emails.
 And with adoption from ESPs and marketing automation platforms growing every day, we foresee AMP will redefine how marketers build relationships with their customers — through both transactional and marketing emails.

 Dyspatch is an email production platform that helps teams build emails quickly, without needing to write code.
-With our pre-coded AMP blocks, non-technical users can build AMP email templates in half the time and send through their current ESP.
-Learn more about Dyspatch here.
+With our pre-coded AMP blocks, non-technical users can build interactive email templates in half the time and send through their current ESP.
+Learn more about Dyspatch’s AMP-powered Apps in Email here.